dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 Dispersal rate into an area could decline with the increase in diversity of the respective area and extinction rate may increase with the area's diversity.
 PyRateDES2.py allows to quantify and test these effects with the arguments `-DivdD`for diversity-dependent dispersal and `-DivdE`for diversity-dependent extinction.

-`python ./PyRateDES2.py d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -DivdD -DivdE`
+`python ./PyRateDES.py -d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -DivdD -DivdE`

 A different effect of diversity on extinction is that immigrating taxa drive resident taxa to extinction (e.g. invasion).
 This effect can be included in the DES model with the argument `-DdE`.
 Diversity dependent models can be combined with `-qtimes` and `-mG`.